SideProjects-IDK/Blokchain-View-Controller--FRAMEWORK-/README.md

 # Blokchain-View-Controller--FRAMEWORK-
-A custom built framework for building and managing blockchain apps in C#1
+A custom built framework for building and managing blockchain apps in C#!